Take on a charity challenge and help support our vital work to end hunger and poverty in the UK.

 On Your Marks, Get Set, GO…

-You have two hours, a digital shopping list of items and no money – are you up for The Food Finder Challenge?
+You have two hours and a digital shopping list of items – are you up for the challenge?
 You’ll be working in a team of four to creatively think of ways to get food items for free, raising both funds and food for the Trussell Trust in this new challenge which will test your ability to think on your feet.

 September whole month